viktor-vilkhovyi-staq/StaqWallet/README.md

 ### Usage

 To initiate the Wallet flow, import StaqWallet and utilize the `StaqWalletNavigationController` it provides.
-To start the flow simply add this navigation controller into your existing NavigationController.
+To start the flow, you need to provide configuration and embed this navigation controller into your existing navigation controller.
 Here is a basic example:

 ```swift
 import StaqWallet